BCJuan/SpArSeMod/implementation/documentation.md

 6. IF using sequences and making explicit a chop, the chop variable should be called `max_len` as in rnn.
 If not chopping, make a fixed parameter in search space
 7. You have to define the operations in the morpher as in `cnn.py` or `rnn.py`

+Morphism evaluation expects minimization, check the argmin call for all objectives. also euclidean norm is employed.

 ### Parameters